 Pursuant to the second agreement, we will acquire from Freedom Mortgage a 50% participation interest in the Excess MSRs in Pool 2.
 These Excess MSRs relate to a pool of Ginnie Mae-eligible VA hybrid ARMs.
-Freedom Mortgage acquired the servicing rights to Pool 2 in bulk from a third party seller on August 30, 2013.
+The servicing rights to Pool 2 will be acquired by Freedom Mortgage in bulk from a third party seller prior to the closing of this offering and the concurrent private placement.
 The mortgage loans in Pool 2 were originated by the third party seller after January 1, 2011.
-Ginnie Mae approved the transfer of servicing rights from the seller to Freedom Mortgage.
+The loan servicing purchase and sale agreement for that transaction, which has been entered into between by Freedom Mortgage and the seller, contains customary conditions to closing, including receipt of Ginnie Mae's approval of the transfer of servicing rights from the seller to Freedom Mortgage.
 We expect Pool 2 to have an aggregate outstanding UPB of approximately \$10.7 billion as of the closing of this offering.
 The purchase price for our Excess MSRs in Pool 2 is approximately \$40 million and will be funded with a portion of the net proceeds of this offering and the concurrent private placement.